schiff-heicho/CV_Pet_Projects/README.md

 Salute comrade!
 My name is Schiff Antal.

-I study at the Moscow Institute of Physics and Technology.
+Currently I study at the Moscow Institute of Physics and Technology.

 Here I will post several of my projects during and after my studies.